 Having a minor in dance is useful and can supplement any major or career path.
 Possible multidisciplinary fields related to the dance minor include physical therapy, education, marketing and communications, work in kinetic interfaces and projection mapping, performance studies, musical theater, videography, film, costume and prosthetic design.

-Through a joint program between NYUSH and Tisch School of the Arts, a student can minor in dance.
+The Cross-School Dance Minor, hosted by Tisch School of the Arts, can be fulfilled by coursework completed at NYUSH.
 You must complete 16 points in total in non-repeating classes to graduate with a Minor in Dance.
-Up to 8 points can be earned at NYUSH.

 These following classes count towards the minor: